bobk48/linuxthetextbook/README.md

 weblinks.docx - Weblinks for all chapters.

-The above folders contain elements either sub-folders, or in individual files, for your examination, use, and download.
+The above folders contain elements in either sub-folders, or in individual files, for your examination, use, and download.

 The URL of the CRC website containing the supplementary material described in the Preface of the printed book is -